NITHIN3387/student-event-management-system/README.md

 ├── tsconfig.json
 ```

-- `public/`: Contains static assets used by the application.
 - `src/`: Contains the source code of the application.
   - `app/`: Directory for the main application code.
   - `assets/`: Contains static images, icons and global styles sheet used in the application.